talefe/notes/module-2/concurrent-programming/concurrent-programming.md

 All of the threads within a process share the same resources such as memory and file handles.
 However, every thread has its own call stack and local variables.

 In real life, you execute tasks **asynchronously**.
-If you're cooking some pasta with , you'd start by warming the water, then peeling and cutting the veggies, when the water is boiling, adding the spaghetti, ....
+If you're cooking some carbonara, you'd start by warming the water, then peeling and cutting the veggies, when the water is boiling, adding the spaghetti, ....
 At each step of the process, you'd start a task, and switch to the tasks that are ready for your attention.

 &nbsp;